-

 Existing estates will continue to manage their affairs in the same way as they do now.
 Comprehensive instructions on managing the affairs of a deceased relative’s estate are provided in the ‘Death of a close family member’ guide available on the Suomi.fi website.

 The changes being planned will not affect estates formed before 2027.
-Online services for estates will be based on information obtained from the register of parties to an estate.
+Online services for estates will be based on information obtained from the register of parties to deceased estates.
 Information on estates will only begin to be stored in the register on new estates that are formed after the register is established.

 -